facundoolano/rpg-cli/README.md

 If you use nix/nixos you can get rpg-cli from nixpkgs, either install it by adding it to your system config, installing it with `nix-env -i rpg-cli` or try it in a ephemeral shell with `nix-shell -p rpg-cli`.
 Note that at the current time of writing, the package hasn't hit any of the channels yet.
 When you try it, check that it's in your channel.

-### Use as a cd replacement (recommended)
+### Shell integration (recommended)

+The game is designed to integrate with common file system operations, such as changing directories or deleting files.

-Once the binary is installed with one of the methods described above, it can be wrapped on a shell function or alias so the working directory is updated to track to the hero's progress.
-You can set that up by adding something like this to your `.bashrc`:
+The most basic type of integration consists in wrapping rpg-cli in a shell function, such that the working directory is updated to track to the hero's progress, effectively working as a `cd` alternative:

 ```sh
 rpg () {